rabbitstack/fibratus/CONTRIBUTING.md

 ### Running For The First Time

 By default, Fibratus operates in rule engine mode.
-It loads the rule set from the `%PROGRAM FILES%\Fibratus\Rules` directory and sends security alerts to the [systray](/alerts/senders/systray) notification area.
+It loads the rule set from the `%PROGRAM FILES%\Fibratus\Rules` directory and sends security alerts to [Eventlog](/alerts/senders/eventlog).
 Optionally, it takes response actions when the rule is fired, such as killing the process.
 Alternatively, Fibratus can forward events to [output](/outputs/introduction) sinks, if it started in event forwarding mode.

 To start Fibratus in event forwarding mode run the next command from the root directory of this repo: